 Homework Format: It is expected that all homework be presented in an organized manner; use green, yellow or white engineering paper, one side of each page (clear side, not grid side); begin each problem on a new page and number all pages; staple all homework pages together and have your name written clearly on the front page.
-An example of an acceptable homework solution is available on Moodle.

 Late Homework: Homework will be due at the beginning of class on the date it is due.
-Late Homework will be accepted up to two days after the due date with a 10% reduction for each day that it is late.
-After forty-eight hours, submissions will not be accepted.
+Late Homework will be accepted up to one week after the due date with a 20% reduction on the grade.
+After one week submissions will not be accepted.